FCC REGISTRATION NUMBER (FRN)

-The FCC requires that you identify yourself on the Amateur Radio license application with either your Social Security Number OR a FCC Registration Number (FRN).
+The FCC requires that you identify yourself on the Amateur Radio license application “Form 605” for your Amateur Radio license with either your Social Security Number (SSN) OR an FCC Registration Number (FRN).

-For security purposes, we do not handle records with your SSN.
+For security purposes, we do not handle paperwork with your SSN.
 Therefore we REQUIRE that you obtain an FRN BEFORE testing.

-If you have an Amateur or GMRS license, you will already have an FRN.
+If you have an Amateur or GMRS license you will already have an FRN.
 You can find it on your license or at http://wireless2.fcc.gov/.../searchLicense.jsp

 IF YOU ARE UPGRADING